-For instance, a well performing RF shield of copper foil or screen would be minimally effective against power frequency magnetic fields.
+For instance, a well performing RF shield of copper foil or screen would be minimally effective against power frequency or DC magnetic fields.

 Likewise, a power frequency magnetic shield could provide excellent reduction of 60 Hz fields, but offer little reduction of radio frequency fields.

 The same is true for different RF frequencies.
 A simple large-mesh screen shield would work well for lower frequencies, but would be ineffective